VoxelEngine3D/.github/profile/README.md

 This organization holds the private and copyrighted repositories for the MYJAGAMES project.

-Copyright 2022, MYJAGAMES, all rights reserved.
+Copyright (c) 2022, MYJAGames, all rights reserved.